The Golden Bottle Trust

 Overview

 Established in 1985, The Golden Bottle Trust furthers the philanthropic aims of the Hoare family and C. Hoare & Co., Britain's oldest privately-owned bank.
 Named after the “Sign of the Golden Bottle” from the bank's early history, the trust receives up to 10% of the bank's annual profits from its partners.
-Since inception, it has distributed over £30 million to thousands of organizations.
+Since inception, it has distributed over £40 million to more than 10,000 charities.
 In 2023 alone, the trust awarded £2.83 million across 307 grants.
 The trust has achieved “total portfolio impact” with 100% of its reserves invested in social impact investments since 2019, demonstrating a pioneering approach that combines grant-making with impact investing.
-Recent initiatives include “350 grants” launched to celebrate the bank's 350th anniversary, specifically supporting innovation and catalytic change in the charitable sector.
+Special initiatives include “350 grants” launched to celebrate the bank's 350th anniversary, specifically supporting innovation and catalytic change in the charitable sector.

 Funding Priorities